Taylor Ortlepp: Early life

 Ortlepp grew up playing basketball in country South Australia before moving to Adelaide as an U16, where she played the rest of her junior career with Norwood Basketball Club and attended Saint Ignatius' College.

 Basketball career

 Early years

 Ortlepp played three seasons in the South Australian Premier League for the Norwood Flames between 2014 and 2016.
 She also spent the 2014–15 WNBL season with the Adelaide Lightning.

 College

 Between 2016 and 2020, Ortlepp played college basketball in the United States for the Boston College Eagles.

 Professional

 In 2020, Ortlepp played for the Adelaide Lightning in the WNBL Hub season.
 After a season with the North Adelaide Rockets in the NBL1 Central, she returned to the Lightning for the 2021–22 WNBL season.
 She then joined the Rockingham Flames for the 2022 NBL1 West season.

 On 28 January 2023, Ortlepp signed with the Melbourne Boomers for the rest of the 2022–23 WNBL season.
+She then played for the Melbourne Tigers in the 2023 NBL1 South season.